GamesCreed

 Witness a surrealist exploration of two fractured lives in Frank and Drake.

-There have been a growing number of influencers in the gaming community claiming that video games in 2023 have become stale.
-While that may be true for a certain crowd, one must look no further than at the indie scene to discover a plethora of daring, unique experiences in a variety of genres waiting to be discovered.
-Frank and Drake is a perfect example that when you just take a peek out of your comfort zone, a wealth of adventure is just around the corner.
+There has been a growing number of influencers in the gaming community claiming that video games in 2023 have become stale.
+While that may be true for a certain crowd, one must look no further than the indie scene to discover a plethora of daring, unique experiences in a variety of genres waiting to be discovered.
+Frank and Drake are a perfect example that when you just take a peek out of your comfort zone, a wealth of adventure is just around the corner.

 Frank and Drake is a mysterious story of two souls intertwined by unforeseen circumstances.
 Developed by Appnormals and published by Chorus Worldwide, this strange tale unfolds over six days of the dual protagonists, one by day, the other by night.
 Depending on the series of decisions that define your path each day, Frank and Drake will make you choose carefully to see all the pieces to the puzzle that is the story.

-As soon as you start playing what will grab your attention is the quite original art style full of personality.
-With a rotoscoping technique reminiscent of the film A Scanner Darkly and a graphic novel-inspired look, Frank and Drake‘s artistry is in clear view.
-Frank begins his journey during the day, shifting around Oriole City on his way to his apartment complex, and receives a letter stating he will receive a roommate that only comes out at night, Drake.
+As soon as you start playing, what will grab your attention is the quite original art style full of personality.
+With a rotoscoping technique reminiscent of the film A Scanner Darkly and a graphic novel-inspired look, Frank and Drake’s artistry is in clear view.
+Frank begins his journey during the day, shifting around Oriole City on his way to his apartment complex, and receives a letter stating he will receive a roommate who only comes out at night, Drake.

 Frank and Drake, Nintendo Switch, Screenshot, GamesCreed

-An unmissable element of both Frank and Drake’s daily lives are the puzzles that need to be solved to proceed, usually giving an important clue to the grander mystery in the background.
+An unmissable element of both Frank and Drake’s daily lives is the puzzles that need to be solved to proceed, usually giving an important clue to the grander mystery in the background.
 Organic, straightforward, and intuitive, these puzzles serve as a plot device to give more contextual information and historical facts about Oriole City and its inhabitants.
-Some of these creative endeavors are aligning a chakra, finding the right order a movie collection must be in, and finding your way in a maze.
+Some of these creative endeavors are aligning a chakra, finding the right order for a movie collection must be in, and finding your way in a maze.

 Frank and Drake, Nintendo Switch, Screenshot, GamesCreed

 For a fragile, paranoid, and suggestive mind, reality can seem like a thinly veiled farce waiting to be broken.
 In Frank and Drake‘s case, a series of seemingly unexplainable situations can be enough to push them over the edge.
-At any moment when it feels like you are grasping a sense of normalcy an unexpected event occurs, throwing your perception into disarray of what truly is real.
+At any moment when it feels like you are grasping a sense of normalcy, an unexpected event occurs, throwing your perception into disarray of what truly is real.
 It is almost impossible to shake the eerie sensation that strange machinations are occurring in the background of the everyday lives of the titular characters.

 Choosing whether to go to the museum with a hidden secret or the park to meet with like-minded conspiracy theorists can affect the character’s psyche and eventually play tricks on their minds that could be too much to handle for them.
-This is where the careful selection and consequent endings come into focus, planting the idea into the player a classic “What if?” moment should they have chosen to go to a different area.
+This is where the careful selection and consequent endings come into focus, planting the idea into the player a classic “What if?” moment, should they have chosen to go to a different area.

 Duality is one of the main themes of Frank and Drake, and it is reflected in the music as well.
 Smooth and silky lo-fi beats and electronic synth waves, according to either of the main characters in their respective day and night cycles, fit perfectly with what they are set to do in their current activities.